10 Notable Facts About Toy Poodles

 Toy poodles are suspicious of strangers.

 In comparison to other breeds, these dogs are not very vocal.
 What they will do is alert you to potential danger or a suspicious person.
-Toys are susceptible to nuance, so the next time they bark, you may want to pay attention.
+Toys are sensitive to nuance, so the next time they bark, you may want to pay attention.

 5. The Not So French Toy Poodle or “Duck Dog”